 - Strong electropositivity in alkaline earth metals is a result of large size and lower ionization enthalpy.
 Increase in the atomic radius of the respective metals and decrease in their ionization enthalpy

-- A +2 oxidation state is seen, which makes the dipositive ions (M2+) forming strong lattices in the solid state because of high charge and small size, also known as high lattice enthalpy
+- A +2 oxidation state is seen, which makes the dipositive ions (M2+) form strong lattices in the solid state because of high charge and small size, also known as high lattice enthalpy

 Some of the Class 11 Chemistry NCERT Solutions with Questions: